seance/paraverse/pages/combat.md

 1. Calculate and apply pain using [pain resolution](#pain-resolution) and attack damage.
 1. Determine and apply critical wounds using [wounds resolution](#critical-wounds-resolution) and attack damage.

+#### Ranged Attacks Into Skirmishes

+When making a ranged attack against a character who is engaged in melee skirmish with another character, there is a risk that the projectile hits the other character.

+If the attack misses its target, perform ranged attack resolution against the other character.
+If there are multiple, the Game Master chooses one.
+If the attack still misses, the resolution ends.

 ### Melee Skirmish Resolution

 A melee skirmish with one or more characters on either side is resolved as follows.